 Read, what’s the difference between .org vs .com domain extension.

-However, if you are targeting any specific area, you can use country-specific TLDs such as “.us” for the United States, “.de” for Denmark, “.eu” for Europe, “.com.au” for Australia, etc.
+However, if you are targeting any specific location or country, you can use country-specific TLDs such as “.us” for the United States, “.in” for India, “.eu” for Europe, “.com.au” for Australia, etc.

-Now, let’s see the difference between Com and Net domain extensions to find out which one you should choose for your business.
+Now, let’s see the difference between Com vs Net domain extensions to find out which one you should choose for your website.

 However, nowadays, many businesses register both .com and .net domain extension to make sure nobody else can use their company name domain.

-The .com is the most registered domain name extensions in the domain name system on the internet.
+The .com is the most registered domain name extension in the domain name system on the internet.

-- For commercial businesses: As the .com extension represents commercial businesses, it would be perfect for your eCommerce store.
+- For commercial businesses: As the .com extension represents commercial, it would be a perfect fit for an eCommerce store or any kind of online business.
 The .com extension looks much more legitimacy than any other domain name and adds credibility to the site.

-- Personal blogs: If you want to run a blog whether it’s a personal blog, news portal, portfolio, photography, then the .com extension would be perfect.
+- Personal blogs: If you want to run a blog whether it’s a personal blog, news portal, portfolio, or photography website, then choose the .com extension.

-- Any kind of profitable site: If you run any kind of profitable website whether a blog, business, online store, marketing, online services, affiliate website, or anything from where you generate money, then you should go with the .com domain.
+- All types of profitable sites: If you want to run any kind of profitable website whether it’s a blog, business, online store, marketing, online services, consulting, affiliate website, or anything from where you generate money, then you should go with the .com domain.